Chapter Librarian & Resources Manager

 A native of Orinda, Jacquie moved away from California at the age of 25 and moved around the country 17 times in 25 years.
 She is happy to call the Bay Area her home again as of 2005 when she returned to Orinda with her family.
 Jacquie is the mother of two sons, the youngest of whom was assigned female at birth and who is her inspiration for her work with PFLAG.
 She has been with the Danville / San Ramon Valley chapter of PFLAG since 2014.

 Jacquie’s corporate experience working as a manager for GTE Phone Company saw her promoted and her family relocated from Ohio to Portland, Oregon where her youngest was born.
-Retiring to take care of the kids at home, she involved herself with PTA leadership through the family’s subsequent moves to Southern California; Avon, Connecticut; and back to Orinda where she was a member of the Finance Committee and the Miramonte Site Council liaison for the Education Foundation of Orinda, as well as Volunteer Coordinator for the Miramonte Parents Club.
+Retiring to take care of the kids at home, she involved herself with PTA leadership through the family’s subsequent moves before returning to Orinda where she was a member of the Finance Committee and the Miramonte Site Council liaison for the Education Foundation of Orinda, as well as Volunteer Coordinator for the Miramonte Parents Club.

-When her youngest came out as a transgender young man at age 20, Jacquie reached out to PFLAG, a national organization of parents, families and friends of the lgbtq+ community.
+When her youngest came out as a transgender young man at age 20, Jacquie reached out to PFLAG for support and education.
 Her son went on to graduate magna cum laude and is currently researching graduate schools, while working as a social worker and crisis counselor.
-He has also done speaking for different groups, including PFLAG, helping organizations and companies understand transgender related issues.

 Having graduated summa cum laude with a BA in Organizational Communications, Jacquie puts her degree to work on PFLAG’s mission to “Advance equality for lgbtq+ individuals through support, education and advocacy.”
 She believes, as does PFLAG, that family support and acceptance are critical to the health and well-being of lgbtq+ individuals.